Ioana-P/Spotify_Billboard_prediction/README.md

 We would like to perform further modelling on a subset of data.
 For songs that did make it onto the Billboard, we want to predict their peak position and how longthey stay on the Billboard.

-index.ipynb - our final, technical notebook; also contains our data dictionary in section 1. test_data.csv - final data set used for generating models and predictions library.py - python file with all of our functions for cleaning and modelling stored Spotify_billboard_prediction_ppt.pdf - pdf of our final presentation to stakeholders vis_data.csv - subset of numeric values in our dataset; used purely for some exploratory data visualizations
+index.ipynb - our final, technical notebook; also contains our data dictionary in section 1. class_tracks.csv - final data set used for generating models and predictions library.py - python file with all of our functions for cleaning and modelling stored Spotify_billboard_prediction_ppt.pdf - pdf of our final presentation to stakeholders vis_data.csv - subset of numeric values in our dataset; used purely for some exploratory data visualizations